ajgilbert/eft-exercise-cms/README.md

 $$ V_{EFT}^{-1} = P^T V_{xs}^{-1} P $$

-using the linear parameterisation matrix $P$ with rows running over the measurement bins and columns running over the Wilson coefficients ($P_{ij} = A_{c_j}^{\text{bin} i}$).
+using the linear parameterisation matrix $P$ with rows running over the measurement bins and columns running over the Wilson coefficients: $P_{ij} = A_{c_j}^{\text{bin} i}$.
 The principal components are the eigenvectors of the Fisher information matrix.
 The expected uncertainty of a measurement in direction of a principal component is inversely proportional to the square root of its eigenvalue.

 The output of `doPCA.py` is a json file `principalcomponents.json` containing the eigenvalues and eigenvectors of the Fisher information matrix and the list of Wilson coefficients.
 With the option `-p`, the script also plots the linear parameterisation matrix, the Fisher matrix, and the principal components: